Randolph Union High School

 Welcome to Randolph Union High School!

 We'll be using this page to highlight all the great things that are happening here -- every day -- as our students prepare for life after RU.
 So check back often and soon!
+(Also, follow us on Facebook to keep up to date on activities and events)

 Want to contact one of our Department Chairs?
 You can find out who to contact by clicking on the link in the "documents" box to the left.